loveencounterflow/coffee-script/README.md

 * **Events**.
 More expressive than callbacks, as you can subscribe to specific event types, rather than waiting for a single callback handler to get called.

 * **Promises**.
 An emerging standard (cf. 'Promises/A+').
-Harder to get right than callbacks, as witnesses by the sheer number of libraries that *didn't* get it right (mighty jQuery being one of them shows you just how hard they are).
+Harder to get right than callbacks, as witnessed by all those attempts that *didn't* get it right (mighty jQuery being one of them—which goes to show just how hard promises are).
 Promises may be thought of 'specialized event handlers' of sorts.

 * **Control Flow Libraries** like Tim Caswell's Step, the famous `async` library, countless others: Interesting; some of them quite usable; some are very useful e.g. to limit the number of asynchronous calls you make at any given